maraja12/clojure2/README.md

   Thanks to that, it is possible to use this **recommendation algorithm**.
 The algorithm takes last rated movie of user's history and search for other users who rated identical movie with the same rate.
 After that, it looks for all movies that found users ever rated and filter ones marked with highest rate (in movies.csv, it is five).
 Of all these films, the ones with compatible genre with stored movie are taken and represented to user.
-Alghoritam always starts from tha last inserted movie in user's history, in order not to always present the same list of recommended films.
-If it is not possible to find recommended movies (in case that no user rated that film, or rated with same mark, or film with that id does not exist at imdb dataset) from the last user's input, alghoritam searches for the previous one.
+Alghoritam always starts from the last inserted movie in user's history, in order not to always present the same list of recommended films.
+If it is not possible to find recommended movies (in case no user rated that film, or rated with same mark, or film with that id does not exist at imdb dataset) from the last user's input, alghoritam searches for the previous one.

   To sum up, idea is to bind users with similar opinion, and to recommend movies from the same category (genre) that one of the users consider great and rated with highest mark.

   I hope it will be more clear after going trough the code and seeing how it works.
-  I am very sorry I couldn't find movie dataset with all the same movie titles (because I also needed compatible ratings dataset), but I explained previous why I chose this way.
-I tried to translate some of titles, and somehow improve the soultion.
+  I am very sorry I couldn't find movie datasets with all the same movie titles (because I also needed compatible ratings dataset), but I explained previous why I chose this way.
+I tried to rename some of titles, and somehow improve the soultion.
   Fortunately, the majority is the same.